 Did CDOS notice large increases in number of primary votes cast in CO between 2016 and 2018, and 2018 and 2020, and in general election votes cast between 2016 and 2020, and does CDOS have any explanation or insight into the large increases, including demographic (e.g. party) and geographic (e.g. county) factors or explanations?

-Given CO’s status as the nation’s leader in having counties with registered voters exceeding eligible voter residents, does CDOS consider anomalous increases in primary and general election votes cast, disproportional to population growth, to be a cause for concern, or a potential trigger for additional manual audition and hand-count of ballots?
+Given CO’s status as the nation’s leader in having counties with registered voters exceeding eligible voter residents, does CDOS consider anomalous increases in primary and general election votes cast, disproportional to population growth, to be a cause for concern, or a potential trigger for additional manual audits and hand-count of ballots?

 How many Center for Internet Security EI-ISAC threat alerts has RESCU received, and what response, if any has RESCU or any other CO state agency or office taken to modify procedures, mitigate identified vulnerabilities, reassess prior security certifications for CO voting systems or assist counties with any of those responses?